documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 * **# actionable column**: This column presents an alternative way to remove (erase) various rows in a single command.
 Each row is represented by a selectable icon |uCloud_icone_coluna_acionavel|.

    When the user choses a line or several, the Mangue.io platform presents the icon(s) above this column, they represent the user's actions to be executed once for all the selected lines.

-In this case the “Trash bin” icon |icone_lixo_vermelho| is presented, which allows to remove all the items indicated by the user with a single command;
+   In this case the "Trash bin" icon |icone_lixo_vermelho| is presented, which allows to remove all the items indicated by the user with a single command;

 * **Name**: On this column it presents the role name added by the user;